Meet our Past Double Reed Fest Clinicians

 Marissa’s performance career is marked by her collaborations with various professional groups across the Chicagoland area, Michigan, France, and Germany.
 Her international experience has enriched her musical perspective, allowing her to bring a unique and diverse understanding to her teaching.

 At the heart of Marissa’s career is her dedication to the future of the oboe.
 She has guided numerous oboists to top conservatories and universities throughout the United States and France helping them achieve their musical aspirations.
 Her commitment to her students is evident in the success of her virtual oboe studio, which spans the United States and Europe.
 This global reach has allowed her to impact the lives of students far and wide, providing high-quality oboe instruction regardless of geographical boundaries.
+Marissa’s dedication, expertise, and passion for oboe have made her a respected figure in the musical community, and her influence continues to shape the future of the oboe.

 Originally from Naperville, Illinois, oboist Nora Anderson Lewis is Associate Professor of Music and Associate Dean of the Faculty at Lawrence University and Conservatory of Music in Appleton, Wisconsin.
 She enjoys a varied performance career and has played with the Chicago Symphony Orchestra, on the Chicago Symphony Orchestra’s MusicNOW series, with Alarm Will Sound, Boston Lyric Opera, and International Contemporary Ensemble (ICE).
 She was a founding member of Chicago-based Ensemble Dal Niente and held orchestral positions with the Elmhurst Symphony Orchestra and the Plymouth Philharmonic.
 She has performed in recital at St. Paul’s Church in Covent Garden, London, on the Cranbrook Music Guild artist series, Hale Library concert series, and in live recital broadcasts on Blue Lake Public Radio, WMUK Kalamazoo’s “In Concert,” and “Live from Studio B” at WFMT in Chicago.